Kange2014/AssemblerTrinity/README.md

 # AssemblerTrinity
-This is one Torrent Suite Software plugin for ion torrent sequencing data assembly.
-It provides one graphic interface to users for easy-use.
+This is one Torrent Suite Software plugin for sequencing data assembly from ion torrent platforms, like genestudio S5 serires.
+It provides one intuitive and graphic interface to users for easy-use.

 The basic workflow for this plugin is:
 1. use trinity to de novo assemble reads from ion torrent sequencing platform directly with/without genome-guided mode;